Juneo-io/juneogo/snow/README.md

 The Avalanche primary network consists of 3 built-in blockchains: the X-Chain, C-Chain, and P-Chain.
 All three chains rely on the Snowman consensus protocol.
 The X-Chain, which previously used DAG-based Avalanche consensus, was upgraded to Snowman in the Cortina network update.

 The X-Chain is used to manage assets.
 The C-Chain is used to create and interact with smart contracts.
 The P-Chain is used to coordinate validators and stake.
 At the time of writing, the Avalanche network has ~1200 validators.
-A set of validators makes up a supernet.
-Supernets can validate 1 or more chains.
-It is a common misconception that 1 supernet = 1 chain and this is shown by the primary supernet of Avalanche which is made up of the X-Chain, C-Chain, and P-Chain.
+A set of validators makes up a subnet.
+Subnets can validate 1 or more chains.
+It is a common misconception that 1 subnet = 1 chain and this is shown by the primary subnet of Avalanche which is made up of the X-Chain, C-Chain, and P-Chain.

 A node in the Avalanche network can either be a validator or a non-validator.
 A validator stakes AVAX tokens and participates in consensus to earn rewards.
 A non-validator does not participate in consensus or have any AVAX staked but is used as a public API.
 Both validators and non-validator need to have their own copy of the chain and to know the current state of the mempool.
 At the time of writing, there are ~1200 validators and ~1800 non-validator.